QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 1969, the Bass model has had a profound impact on the research of new product adoption and technology diffusion.

-In the Bass diffusion model, p (innovation coefficient) and q (imitation coefficient) are two core parameters.
-The p represents the probability that a potential adopter will adopt an innovation independently, reflecting external influences (such as advertising) and the behavior of early adopters, and is usually small (0.01-0.03).
-And q represents the probability that a potential adopter will adopt an innovation under the influence of existing adopters, reflecting internal influences (such as word of mouth) and follower behavior, and is usually large (0.3-0.5).
+In Bass's diffusion model, p (innovation coefficient) and q (imitation coefficient) are two basic parameters.
+P is the probability that a potential user will adopt the innovation independently, reflecting external influences (such as advertising) and early adopter behavior, and is usually small (0.01-0.03).
+And q is the probability that a potential user will adopt the innovation under the influence of existing users, reflecting internal influences (such as word of mouth) and copycat behavior, and is usually large (0.3-0.5).

 The model describes the diffusion process of new products through a simple differential equation (@label:bass):